-Whether you’re responsible for a single facility at a primary school or a multi-site operation at a large MAT, maintaining high standards requires oversight of several areas.
-Such as:
+Whether responsible for a single facility at a primary school or multiple sites at a large MAT, maintaining high standards requires oversight of several key areas.

 Taking care of school buildings is an essential part of day-to-day operations.
-Buildings may vary in age and construction type, which means carrying out regular surveys, evaluations, and inspections.
-Planned preventative maintenance (PPM) can extend the use of school buildings and equipment.
+Buildings may vary in age and construction type, which means carrying out regular surveys and inspections, evaluations, and inspections.
+Planned preventative maintenance can extend the use of school buildings and equipment.
 This takes the form of either time-based maintenance (TBM) or conditioned-based maintenance (CBM).
 Managing electrical maintenance such as lighting, lifts, or air conditioning requires strong processes and monitoring.
 This also applies to gas, water, plumbing, and heating supplies.

-With so many daily activities to plan for, your school needs a real-time process to manage space.
+With various daily activities to plan for, schools need a real-time process to manage space.
 Staff should be able to plan their activities and know which furniture, tools, or equipment are available.

-School buildings have a considerable impact on the environment and contribute to around 45% of UK CO2 emissions.
-Along with responsible resource management, Facility managers need to plan for any risks such as asbestos.
+Buildings have a considerable impact on the environment, contributing to around 45% of UK CO2 emissions.
+Along with responsible resource management, facility managers need to plan for any risks that can harm occupants and students, such as removing asbestos.

-To meet the needs of your students and staff, you may need to commission a new building or resource centre.
+To meet the needs of students and staff, a school may need to commission a new building or resource centre.
 This usually requires a strong procurement process or policy.

 Responsibility for a school’s health and safety falls to the employer, which will differ based on each school.
-Duties of an employer include providing a healthy and safe working environment, undertaking risk assessments, monitoring the need for repairs, improving air conditioning, water treatment, and waste disposal.
+Duties of an employer include providing a safe working environment, undertaking risk assessments, monitoring the need for repairs, and improving air conditioning As well as being responsible for water treatment and waste disposal.

 Regular risk assessments help to keep pupils and teaching staff safe.
 This means monitoring fire doors, extinguishers, blankets, and hose reels.
 Schools should be testing fire and smoke alarm systems and carrying out regular fire drills.